 Can you think of anything better than Christmas at Hogwarts?
 If you’ve ever visisted Hogwarts in the Snow at the Warner Bros Studio Tour, you’ll know the magic that is Hogwarts in winter.
-I’ve trawled through all the Christmas passages in the Harry Potter series so you don’t have to (not that it was a chore!) and compiled a list of the best moments throughout the 7 books at Christmas time.
+I’ve trawled through all the Harry Potter Christmas scenes so you don’t have to (not that it was a chore!) and compiled a list of the best Harry Potter Christmas moments throughout the seven books.
 Some are happy, some are sad, some are funny and most are heartwarming.
 So without further ado, may I present Christmas at Hogwarts: a journey through the years.

 The Philosopher’s Stone

 Fred and George throw snowballs at Quirrell

 Christmas was coming.
 One morning in mid-December, Hogwarts woke to find itself covered in several feet of snow.
 The lake froze solid and the Weasley twins were punished for bewitching several snowballs so that they followed Quirrell around, bouncing off the back of his turban.

 The Great Hall gets a Christmas makeover